-In each of Aristophanes’s surviving plays, the subject or context of his comedies point to the city, and the nature of politics.
-Aristophanes reveals himself as a teacher of the just things.
+In each of Aristophanes’s surviving plays, the subject or context of his comedies points to the city, and the nature of politics.
+Unlike other comedic poets from antiquity, such as Menander, the particular character of Aristophanean comedy is political.
+In his plays, Aristophanes reveals himself to be a teacher of the just things.

 In the Acharnians, Dikaipolois must provide a defense of himself to avoid charges of treason; in the Knights, Paphlagonian (the parody of Cleon) is upstaged by a sausage-seller in his favoritism by the demos; in the Clouds Socrates is exposed as a teacher of unjust things, whose followers turn against their fathers and lose faith in the gods (recall the three requirements for the city are 1) affirmations of faith in divinity, 2) prohibitions against father-beating, and 3) prohibitions against incest); in the Wasps the tensions are exposed between the city (along with its court system) and the home or family; in the Peace Trygaios razes an army to rescue the god of “peace” – he turns his back on the city but not the gods; in the Birds Peisthetairos takes on an adventure to build a new city among the birds, far from the lawsuits and troubles of the present-day city; in the Lysistrata women form a striking ruling block in the city of Athens in an effort to achieve peace; in the Thesmophoriazusae Euripides (or the poets) must defend themselves against he accusations of the women of Athens; in the Frogs the edifying effects of drama are exposed as Dionysus descends into Hades (disguised) to bring a qualified poet back from the dead; in the Assemblywomen socialism triumphs as a revolutionary gender regime-change takes place, as the whole city resembles one single household, one art for the women to attend to; in the Plutos the god of wealth replaces Zeus as the supreme deity, as wealth becomes akin with virtue and justice.